Analysis | 5 arguments the GOP is making against impeachment, parsed

 But the GOP defense of Trump isn’t really bothering with his culpability.
 Instead, it has focused more on procedural and ancillary issues.
-First it was that the trial would be needlessly divisive.
-Then it was that the trial itself was unconstitutional, given Trump is no longer in office.
-And sprinkled in between have been a number of novel arguments about why Trump shouldn’t be convicted — arguments that generally don’t address his actual conduct.
+First it was that a trial would be needlessly divisive.
+Then it was that a trial itself would be unconstitutional, given Trump is no longer in office.
+And sprinkled in between have been novel arguments about why Trump shouldn’t be convicted — arguments that generally don’t address his conduct.

-Below are some of the most strained and overly-simplistic ones.
+Below are some of the most strained and overly simplistic ones.

 Argument No. 1: It’s too divisive

 It’s completely valid to say that an impeachment is divisive; it always is.
-We see very little bipartisanship when either the House or the Senate votes on one.
-Trump’s have been the most bipartisan in history, but Republican support was minimal.
-And on both the Clinton impeachment and both of Trump’s, public opinion has been sharply divided.
+We see very little bipartisanship when the House or the Senate votes on one.
+Trump’s two impeachments have been the most bipartisan in history, but Republican support was minimal.
+And on Bill Clinton’s impeachment and both of Trump’s, public opinion has been sharply divided.

-Republicans’ argument is essentially this: It doesn’t help our country move forward from an ugly chapter in our history (the storming of the U.S. Capitol), especially when the new president has pledged to unite the country.
+Republicans’ argument is essentially this: It doesn’t help our country move forward from an ugly chapter in our history (the storming of the Capitol), especially when the new president has pledged to unite the nation.
 And there’s some truth to that.

 But such divisiveness is only part of the equation.
 It should always be measured against both the nature of the alleged high crime and the need for accountability.
 Allowing a president to skate on such a thing isn’t something that should be undertaken lightly, because it could both absolve them of real culpability and set a precedent that, as long as a president creates divisions that need to be healed, Congress will shy away from impeachment.
-Republicans have largely pretended this balancing act doesn’t exist.
+Republicans have largely pretended that this balancing act doesn’t exist.

 Another key point is why we are so divided and in need of healing in the first place, irrespective of Trump.
 While few GOP lawmakers subscribed to Trump’s more extreme conspiracy theories about the election, many of them offered a watered-down version of them and supported his challenges, without bothering to parse the details.
 Some of them who have rebuked the impeachment talk and called for coming together, such as Sen. Rand Paul (R-Ky.), continue to cast doubt on the election results in a way that suggests their expressed fear about creating divisions is rather selective.